 To bring both the instrumental and singing groups together, we hold a Summer Musical Recital in which all of our musical groups and school choir their love of music with parents and other family members.

 When the children become a member of Year 4, they have the opportunity to go on a two night residential trip to Robinwood in Alston where they get to enjoy a range of outdoor activities such as Caving, Canoeing, team building, Dungeon of Doom and much more!
-This year, our Year 6 Class are going on a week’s residential trip to Dalguise, Perthshire where they will be participating in a variety of fun filled activities with the aim to take all pupils out of their comfort zone, these include an assault course, abseiling, high ropes, raft building…
+In June 2017, our Year 6 Class attended a week’s residential trip to Dalguise, Perthshire where they participated in a variety of fun filled activities with the aim challenging all pupils, taking them out of their comfort zone, these include an assault course, abseiling, high ropes, raft building plus much more.

 Our pupils enjoy the learning here at Yewdale, we hope that this brief overview gives you a flavour of the learning culture here, please feel free to come and have a look for yourself.
 We welcome visitors to our school, so if you would like to book a visit, you can find the contact details on the ‘About Us’ tab at the top of our website.